SVAI/bearlyunderstanding/gwilson/persistent_homology/readme.txt

-Relies on Javaplex package for Matlab.
+Relies on Javaplex package and Persistence Landscape Toolbox for Matlab.